AVidhanR/LearnBuildGrow/README.md

 ## `Learn Build Grow`

 - Whatever I learn and code will be in this repository.
-For now, I have kept go_lang and backend.
+- For now, I kept `backend` and `go_lang`
 ----
 - Check out the `go_lang` practice code that I have done during my learning days from [`here`](https://github.com/AVidhanR/LearnBuildGrow/tree/main/go_lang)
 - Each folder is in the format of `00_topic_name`